 About Bayyāra

-Bayyāra was established in 2024 by Noor, a Palestinian from Gaza, and Matt, a Kiwi from Nelson.
+Bayyāra was created in 2024 by Noor, a Palestinian from Gaza, and her Kiwi husband Matt.

-We sell Hebron ceramics, Nablus soap, extra virgin olive oil, traditional embroidery, and other products of cultural significance to Palestinians.
+We import Hebron ceramics, Nablus soap, extra virgin olive oil, and other Palestinian products.

 A land of milk and honey.